darshan-0408/darshan-0408/README.md

 # 💫 About Me:
 I am proficient in data analytics using Python, SQL, and visualization tools such as Power BI.
-I am also currently learning machine learning.<br>I have worked on "IPL Data Analytics" project.<br>
+I am also currently exploring machine learning.<br>I have worked on "IPL Data Analytics" project.<br>

 ## 🌐 Socials: